jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### Avoiding Compiler Directives

-Prefer not to use them unless the code cannot run on a platform without excluding that piece of code.
-Otherwise a boolean variable might be preferred, a configuration setting or different concrete implementations of classes for instance.
+Prefer not to use them, unless the code cannot run on a platform without excluding that piece of code.
+Otherwise a boolean variable might be preferred, a configuration setting or different concrete implementations of classes.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>